ay-lab/FitHiChIP/README.md

 1) The package HiC-pro (obtained from "https://github.com/nservant/HiC-Pro")

 	**** We recommend downloading and installing the latest version (2.9.0 or above) of HiC-pro pipeline.

-	The package is used to align paired end reads (fasta files).
+	The package is used to align paired end reads (fasta files), and generate valid read pairs.

 	*** After installing HiC-pro, user needs to provide the base installation directory of HiC-pro as an input to the FitHiChIP pipeline (user may check the configuration file of FitHiChIP for details).

 	Outputs of HiC-pro (to be provided as an input to the FitHiChIP pipeline):

 	A) A collection of valid paired end reads (filename: *.validPairs).
-MUST PROVIDED AS AN INPUT TO FitHiChIP.
+MUST BE PROVIDED AS AN INPUT TO FitHiChIP.

 	B) Interaction matrix generated from the input paired end reads, according to the specified bin size.

-The matrix is represented by two files: a) Interval file (filename: *_abs.bed) listing the binning intervals, and b) interactions (contacts) among different intervals (filename: *.matrix).
+	The matrix is represented by two files:
+	a) Interval file (filename: *_abs.bed) listing the binning intervals, and
+	b) interactions (contacts) among different intervals (filename: *.matrix).
 	Both CIS and TRANS interactions are reported.

 	--- Files related to "Interaction matrix" can be optionally provided by the user to the FitHiChIP pipeline.
 Otherwise, FitHiChIP itself computes the interaction matrix, by using the installation directory of HiC-pro package.

 2) Python (version 2.7 was used for development)